-Students who have not had 6 hrs of Old Testament in undergraduate studies should take Interpreting the Old Testament I & II, and students who have not had 6 hours of New Testament in undergraduate studies should take Interpreting the New Testament I & II, to ensure they have a strong foundation in the biblical canon.
+Students who have not had at least 6 hours of Old Testament in undergraduate studies are encouraged to take BIBL 6331 & 6332, Interpreting the Old Testament I & II, and students who have not had at least 6 hours of New Testament in undergraduate studies are encouraged to take BIBL 6311 & 6312, Interpreting the New Testament I & II, to ensure they have a strong foundation in the biblical canon.

 Logsdon welcomes students who are called into bi-vocational ministry and recognizes that such persons may best prepare themselves for ministry by pursuing baccalaureate degrees which are not focused in theological study.
-The foundational curriculum described above is designed to aid such students in making the transition from other disciplines into preparation for ministry.
+The introductory courses described above are designed to aid such students in making the transition from other disciplines into preparation for ministry.

-The faculty also recommends that a student pursue a baccalaureate curriculum which is thoroughly grounded in the liberal arts.
+The faculty also recommend that a student pursue a baccalaureate curriculum which is thoroughly grounded in the liberal arts.
 Some specific liberal arts courses which would be especially valuable to a student are Hebrew, Greek, English composition and literature, philosophy, psychology, sociology, world history, and research and writing.